 Dyslexia is a condition affecting 10-15% of the UK population – roughly nine million people.
 That’s around the same number as those who are left-handed.
 Dyslexia is a form of neurodiversity – a term used to describe those with neurological differences such as dyslexia, dyspraxia, ADHD, autistic spectrum, or those who have several overlapping or co-occurring differences.
 Like most neurological differences, dyslexia affects each individual differently and with varying degrees of severity – no two dyslexic people will have exactly the same needs, strengths and weaknesses.

-These days technology breaks down barriers.
+Technology breaks down barriers for me these days.
 I learnt to write properly post-school on a computer, where my passion for the written word could be fulfilled without hindrance and the spellcheck became my teacher.
-Now word processing has never been better and communications tools such as Microsoft Teams provide a whole host of solutions – automated meeting transcriptions stop the need for note-taking or recording on a separate device for later transcription, for example.
+Word processing has now never been better and communications tools such as Microsoft Teams provide a whole host of solutions – automated meeting transcriptions stop the need for notetaking or recording on a separate device for later transcription, for example.

 Working in a diverse and inclusive culture that creates opportunities to develop is vital in creating a space for someone with dyslexia to flourish.
-I rarely if ever mention my dyslexia to work colleagues, in fact, I’m sure many of them aren’t aware of it at all.
-That has nothing to do with me feeling uncomfortable admitting to it for feeling like I will be judged in any way, but because I don’t encounter any barriers to doing my job and feel comfortable being myself at work.
-Meanwhile supportive line-management, flexible working arrangements, and meaningful development opportunities have allowed me to complete a master’s degree in my spare-time, and to continually hone my writing and editing skills in the workplace.
+In the past, I rarely if ever mentioned my dyslexia to work colleagues, in fact, I’m sure many of them aren’t aware of it at all.
+That has not necessarily been to do with me feeling uncomfortable admitting to it or feeling like I will be judged in any way, but because I don’t encounter any barriers to doing my job and feel comfortable being myself at work.
+Meanwhile supportive line management, flexible working arrangements, and meaningful development opportunities have allowed me to complete a master’s degree in my own time, alongside honing my writing and editing skills in the workplace.